Synonym(s)

 These include:

-- Chronic actinic dermatitis type"persistent light reaction
+- Chronic actinic dermatitis of the"persistent light reaction" type

-- Chronic actinic dermatitis type"photoallergic dermatitis
+- Chronic actinic dermatitis type "photoallergic dermatitis"

-- Chronic actinic dermatitis type "photosensitive atopic dermatitis".
+- Chronic actinic dermatitis type "photosensitive atopic dermatitis"

 EtiopathogenesisThis section has been translated automatically.